fasakinhenry/python-100-days-of-code/README.md

 ## How to Use

-To get started with the Python 100 days of code project, follow these steps:
+To start the Python 100 Days of Code project:

-1. Clone the repository to your local machine:
+1. Clone the repo:

-    ```
+    ```bash
     git clone https://github.com/fasakinhenry/python-100-days-of-code.git
     ```

-2. Navigate to the project directory:
+2. Navigate to the project folder:

-    ```
+    ```bash
     cd python-100-days-of-code/category/day_folder
     ```

-3. Install the required dependencies if there is one:
+3. Install dependencies (if any):

-    ```
+    ```bash
     pip install -r requirements.txt
     ```

-4. Open the corresponding Python file for the chosen project in your preferred code editor.
+4. Open and review the Python file.

-5. Read through the code and comments to understand how the project works.
+5. Modify and run the code:

-6. Modify the code as desired or add your own features to the project.

-7. Run the Python file to see the project in action:
-    ```
+    ```bash
     python main.py
     ```

-8. Have fun coding and learning Python!
+6. Enjoy coding!

-Remember to commit and push your changes to your own GitHub repository to track your progress throughout the 100 days of code challenge.
+Don’t forget to commit and push your changes to track your progress.

 ## Projects